makandra/dusen/README.md

 Development
 -----------

-Test applications for various Rails versions lives in `spec`.
-You can run specs from the project root by saying:
+- Test applications for various Rails versions lives in `spec`.
+- You need to create a MySQL database and put credentials into `spec/shared/app_root/config/database.yml`.

-    bundle exec rake all:spec
+- You can bundle all test applications by saying `bundle exec rake all:bundle`
+- You can run specs from the project root by saying `bundle exec rake all:spec`.

 If you would like to contribute: